ModECI/MDF/examples/PyTorch/PyTorch_MDF/benchmark_script/readme.md

 - [Result Output](#result-output)

 ## Introduction
-The benchmarking script is intended to evaluate the performance of different Pytorch and MDF converted models.
-Its functionalities cuts across benchmarking both PyTorch and MDF models evaluating and providing information regarding model prediction time, prediction count, and node density.
+The benchmarking script is intended to evaluate the performance of different PyTorch and MDF converted models.
+Its functionality cuts across benchmarking both PyTorch and MDF models, evaluating and providing information regarding model prediction time, prediction count, and node density.

 ## Getting Started
-To use the benchmarking script, it is necessary to include the srcipt including the model definition and the model data shape. a simple example include:
+To use the benchmarking script, it is necessary to specify the script which contains the model definition and the model input data shape.
+A simple example is:

     **To define the model and get it ready for benchmarking, we have to define the model type in this form**